-Alternate nostril breathing, wellness breathing.
+Alternate nostril breathing, well-being breathing.

-Alternate nostril breathing is a basic yoga technique that involves breathing alternately through one nostril or the other, alternately blocking them with your finger.
+Alternate nostril breathing is a basic yoga technique that involves breathing alternately through one nostril or the other, blocking them alternately with your finger.

 Nadi Shodhana – Alternate Nostril Breathing, what is it?